-Steven Pinker indeed makes the case that in spite we live in a much safer world, most people’s perceptions is that we live in a more dangerous world.
+Steven Pinker indeed makes the case that, in spite we’re living in a much safer world, most people’s perceptions is that we live in a more dangerous world.

 A book that reviews data from, well… Before there were even written records, is bound to be flawed when it comes to numbers.

 And even when analyzing historical records, the author is always can really only analyze a small portion of reality.
 And when the data is available, the collection of that data is flawed for various reasons.

 However, the author does not address these concerns and prefers instead to give a semblance of science to his own hypothesis (which, BTW, is a hypothesis I agree with).

 Pinker, in very un-scientist-like fashion, replied trying to shove one up Taleb in a response titled “Fooled by Belligerence”, and that wasn’t very pretty (note: there was a link but Pinker has taken down the page).